Suze Orman and Dave Ramsey: Let’s debate!

-Here are a few key differences:
+Here are the three key differences:

-These experts say the money you can have access to in the plan (your “cash value”) grows too slowly in a whole life policy, and say you typically won’t have any cash value at all in the first three years.
+Key Difference #1: These experts say the money you can have access to in the plan (your “cash value”) grows too slowly in a whole life policy, and say you typically won’t have any cash value at all in the first few years.

 Don’t take our word for it – here’s a statement from a Bank On Yourself-designed dividend-paying whole life policy, at the end of just one year.

 However, in a dividend-paying whole life policy, dividends can be left in the policy to purchase additional coverage, while at the same time growing your cash value in the most efficient way possible.
-This policy statement shows you how this works, and proves these policies are different from the ones Suze and Dave talk about.
+This policy statement shows you how the death benefit keeps growing, and proves these policies are different from the ones Suze and Dave talk about.

 Please note that this statement is from a policy I started before I learned about Bank On Yourself, and it has grown much more slowly than a policy designed to maximize the power of the Bank On Yourself concept.